-\13.
-Answer the items below while thinking about how much you learned during GEMS.
-Mark for each item how much you learned in GEMS about each one.(\Required)
+7. How much did you learn during GEMS?
+Mark each item with an answer of how much you learned during GEMS.(Required)

-Select one per row.
-No new learning Learned a little Learned more than a little Learned a lot Knowledge of a STEM topic(s) 0 0 0 0 Knowledge of research conducted in a STEM topic or field 0 0 0 0 Knowledge of research processes, ethics, and rules for conduct in STEM 0 0 0 0 Knowledge of how scientists and engineers work on real problems in STEM 0 0 0 0 Knowledge of what everyday research work is like in STEM 0 0 0 0
+No new learning Learned a little Learned more than a little Learned a lot New STEM topics 0 0 0 0 How to do research in STEM 0 0 0 0 How scientists and engineers work on real problems in STEM 0 0 0 0